Glasson Dock branch line

 The Glasson Dock Branch Line was a railway line in Lancashire, England.
-Opened in 1883, this 5-mile branch line connected Glasson Dock to the UK rail network at Lancaster, with stations at Glasson Dock, Conder Green and at a private halt, Ashton Hall railway station.
-Passenger and freight services were provided, and its success came from transporting goods from the dock at Glasson and from St Georges Quay in Lancaster.
+Opened in 1883, this 5-mile branch line connected Glasson Dock to the UK rail network, connecting to the West Coast Main Line at Lancaster.
+It had stations at Glasson Dock and Conder Green, and a private halt at Ashton Hall.
+Passenger and freight services were provided.
+The line's success came from transporting goods to and from the dock at Glasson and to and from St Georges Quay in Lancaster.
+The line was razed between Glasson Dock and Freeman's Wood in 1964, and between Freeman's Wood and Lancaster in 1974.